addyosmani/backbone-fundamentals/chapters/08-modular-development.md

     // dependencies (foo and bar) are mapped to function parameters function ( foo, bar ) {
         // return a value that defines the module export
-        // (i.e the functionality we want to expose for consumption)
+        // (i.e. the functionality we want to expose for consumption)

         // create your module here
         var myModule = {